beanstalkd/beanstalkd/download.md

 ## Source

-`beanstalkd` is distributed under the GNU GPL version 3.
+Beanstalk is distributed under the GNU GPL version 3.

 ### Release 1.3